Serco Group plc – Annual report – 31 December 2018

 As we have disclosed before, we are under investigation by the Serious Fraud Office.
 In November 2013, the UK’s Serious Fraud Office announced that it had opened an investigation, which remains ongoing, into the Group’s Electronic Monitoring Contract.

-We are cooperating fully with the Serious Fraud Office’s investigation but it is not possible to predict the outcome.
+We are cooperating fully with the Serious Fraud Office’s investigation but it is not possible to predict the outcome and timing.
 However, disclosed in the Principal Risks and Uncertainties in this Report is a description of the range of possible outcomes in the event that the Serious Fraud Office decides to prosecute the individuals and/or the Serco entities involved.

 Strategic Report (extract)